DaboinCJ/DaboinCJ/README.md

 - Hi, I’m @DaboinCJ
 -I'm a venezuelan economist working on industrial development, labor, and urban economics.
 I love learning about machine learning, causal inference, and social network analysis.
-- I’m looking to collaborate on interest data analysis projects
+- I’m looking to collaborate on interesting data analysis projects.
 - 📫 You can reach me via cdaboin2@gmail.com

 <!---